kinertiateam/goBoost-API-Docs/source/index.html.md

 }
 ```

-This endpoint retrieves all companies that are below an organization in the heirarchy.
+This endpoint retrieves all companies that are below an Organization in the hierarchy.

 ### HTTP Request